-A fabulous nine day tour to Monaco via the Spanish Pyrenees and the south of France.
+A fabulous nine-day tour to Monaco via the Spanish Pyrenees and the south of France.
 The tour starts with a ferry from the Portsmouth to Bilbao, then a stunningly scenic route through the Spanish and French Pyrenees, Andorra, southern France, then Provence to Monte Carlo.
-There are overnight stops in San Sebastian, little Pyrenean mountain towns, Carcassonne and Avignon before finishing in Monte Carlo for the start of the Monaco Historique weekend.
+There are overnight stops in San Sebastian, two little Pyrenean mountain towns, Carcassonne and Avignon before finishing in Monte Carlo for the start of the Monaco Historique weekend.
 The tour includes drives through spectacular mountain scenery, incredible gorges, past ancient hilltop towns and villages, the beautiful Languedoc and Provence regions of France, and the Gorges du Verdon, also known as France’s Grand Canyon.

 May be subject to change.